Start your trip in Kilkenny City

 Your children are sure to talk about Nore Valley Park long after you’ve left it, as you plan your next visit to a destination with camping and caravan facilities, an activity centre and open farm.
 You can rent a mobile home or a lodge and the peaceful park in the valley is supervised at all times.
 Check out the TV room, pool room, a new children’s play area, crazy golf and archery at this family-friendly place just a short drive from the city of Kilkenny.

-Kilkenny is one of those places you’ll keep coming back to so it’s just as well there is so much to see and do there.
-Before your trip, take a look at our Kilkenny destination page where you’ll find lots more ideas for enjoyable family experiences.
+The Marble County is one of those places you’ll keep coming back to so it’s just as well there are so many things to do in Kilkenny with kids.
+Before your trip, take a look at our Kilkenny destination page where you’ll find lots more ideas for family days out in Kilkenny.